grafana/lezer-promql-tree-viz/README.md

 # Lezer-promql tree visualization
 A simple application based off the logQL [tree visualization](https://github.com/grafana/lezer-logql/blob/main/tools/tree-viz.html).
-Sisualizes the structure of the lezer tree and renders the node type, index, from, and to.
+Visualizes the structure of the lezer tree and renders the node type, index, from, and to.
 Make sure to update the version of prometheus-io/lezer-promql in package.json to the version you are working with.
 By default, it's using the latest version used in Grafana.

 To build default tree visualization: